Build A T-14

 Now place the roof on the box, flush with the back of the box, mark and drill for the holes to mount it.

 Yes, I know there's about an inch opening under the roof eves.
 I like the idea of air flowing thru the attic of the house.
-If you don't like the opening to be wide open because of other small birds or insects such as 'mud dobbers', (if you live in the south), then two things can be done.
-One, some screen can be fashioned to fill in the gap still allowing for air flow, or if you prefer, another piece of wood can be added to fill in the gap, closing it off period.
+If you don't like the opening to be wide open because of other small birds or insects such as 'mud-dobbers', (if you live in the south), then two things can be done.
+I fashioned some window screen to fill in the gap still allowing for air flow, or if you prefer, another piece of wood can be added to fill in the gap before you add the roof, closing it off period.
 Your choice.

 Purple martins love to perch while socializing or just plain sunning themselves.

-So with that in mind, let's make some rooftop perches.
+So with that in mind, let's add some rooftop perches.

 Now, remember those pieces I told you not to throw away!

 Starting in the upper left section of the picture, take one of those pieces, section it in half with a speed square and then cut it in half.
 Next, set the table saw to 1 3/4" and 'top' the angle off those smaller pieces.
-Next, and I used my metal ruler for this, on the bottom of the piece, mark a 90 degree area that will fit down over the roof.
+Next, and I used my metal ruler for this, mark a 90 degree area that will fit down over the roof.
 Then, I simply connected the corners giving me the shape you see in the photo.
 Lastly, drill a screw hole down thru the middle of the piece to mount it to the roof.
-Now simply cut away anything that doesn't look like a perch rod support, like the ones shown in the photo, and viola, you have some perch rood supports.
-Again, if your imagination is working and you want to try something different, then go for it.
+(A jigsaw will work here, but a band saw/scroll saw really comes in handy here).
+Now, simply cut away anything that doesn't look like a perch rod support, like the ones shown in the photo, and viola, you have some perch rod supports.

-Place 2 of the perch rod supports on the roof, one even with the back of the box and the other somewhere towards the front that looks appealing to you.
-I then marked and drilled the two screw holes in the perch rod to correlate with the perch rod support holes I set on the roof.
-Now all you have to do is set the perch rod on top of them and add these pieces to the roof with 2 1/2" screws, screwing down thru the rod, thru the perch rod support and into the roof.
+Place 2 of the perch rod supports on the roof, one flush with the back of the box and the other, somewhere towards the front that looks appealing to you.
+(Mine set right over the front soffit).
+Set the perch rod in the holders, mark and drill the two screw holes to correlate with the perch rod support holes.
+Now, all you have to do is set the perch rod on top of them and add these pieces to the roof with 2 1'2" screws, screwing down thru the rod, thru the perch rod support and into the roof.

 The mounting frame

 Now, we have to build the frame to mount the house to the round steel pole.
-Most plans for these houses are designed to go on square 4 x 4 wood posts, but I just don't like wood in this situation.
-It can warp or twist and it's just too much trouble to dig it out of the ground and then put a new one in, so I use round steel pipes for my poles with ground sockets.
+Most of these houses are built to go on square 4 x 4 wood posts, but I just don't like wood in this situation.
+It can warp or twist and it's just too much trouble to dig it out of the ground and then put a new one in, so I use round steel pipes for all my poles.

 You need to cut the 2 x 4 in pieces as I have shown.
 The long ones are the same height as the short box which is 22 1/2".